spectrocloud/librarium/docs/docs-content/getting-started/aws/scale-secure-cluster.md

 To complete this tutorial, follow the steps described in the [Set up Palette with AWS](./setup.md) guide to authenticate Palette for use with your AWS cloud account.

-Additionally, you should install Kubectl locally.
+Additionally, you should install kubectl locally.
 Use the Kubernetes [Install Tools](https://kubernetes.io/docs/tasks/tools/) page for further guidance.

 ## Create Palette Projects